How to Remove a Tree Stump Yourself with a Stump Grinder

 Step 3: Start Grinding

-- •Continue the sweeping, advancing pattern across the entire stump diameter
+- •Continue across the entire stump diameter

 Step 4: Grind Below Grade

-For areas where you plan to pour concrete or install pavers, grind 8-12 inches below grade to allow room for proper base material.
+Continue grinding at least 4-6 inches below the surrounding soil surface.
+For areas where you plan to pour concrete or install pavers, grind 8-12 inches below grade.

 Step 5: Address Surface Roots